LLNL/sundials/doc/shared/sundials/Types.rst

 ==========

 SUNDIALS defines several data types in the header file ``sundials_types.h``.
 These types are used in the SUNDIALS API and internally in SUNDIALS.
 It is not necessary to use these types in your application, but the type must be compatible with the SUNDIALS types in the API when calling SUNDIALS functions.
 The types that are defined are:

-* :c:type:`sunrealtype` -- the floating-point type used by the SUNDIALS packages
+* :c:type:`sunrealtype` -- the floating-point type used by the SUNDIALS packages for real-valued numbers

+* :c:type:`suncomplextype` -- the floating-point type used by the SUNDIALS packages for complex-valued numbers.

+* :c:type:`sunscalartype` -- the floating-point type used by the SUNDIALS packages (this is an alias for one of :c:type:`sunrealtype` and :c:type:`suncomplextype`, based on how SUNDIALS is configured

 * :c:type:`sunindextype` -- the integer type used for vector and matrix indices